April 6, 2018

 The track is presented in conjunction with UBM (organizers of Licensing Expo and Brand Licensing Europe) and the International Licensing Industry Merchandisers’ Association and is intended to help toy professionals gain an understanding of the fundamentals and inner workings for the licensing world in five sessions that will take place Feb.
 18-20.

-This year’s Licensing Content Connections sessions
+This year’s Licensing Content Connections sessions will include:

 “Licensing 101” presented by Jessica Blue, senior vice president, licensing, UBM, and Sarah Pousho, director, sales and licensing, Goldieblox.